ksylvan/mcp/README.md

 Author: [Kayvan Sylvan](https://git.standard.re/kayvan)

 This repo provides **very fast, copy/paste setup** for recommended (opinionated) Model Context Protocol (MCP) servers for use with **Claude Code**.
-It currently includes a unified launcher script that can start multiple servers (GitHub, Ref Tools, Brave Search, and Sequential Thinking) with automatic installation.
+It currently includes a unified launcher script that can start multiple servers (Asana, GitHub, Ref Tools, Brave Search, and Sequential Thinking) with automatic installation.

 ---